This page gives a rolling update on COVID-19 coronavirus. It will be kept up to date as much as possible.

 People falling into this group are those who may be at particular risk due to complex health problems such as:

 These measures are likely to be in place for a number of weeks.
-Please check the guidance on social distancing and information aimed at protecting vulnerable and elderly people for more information.
+Please check the guidance on shielding for more information.

 The Foreign Office has issue an Exceptional Travel Advisory Notice advising British nationals against all but essential travel as a result of COVID-19.
 If you are currently abroad and are facing difficulty in arranging travel back to the UK, you should get in touch with your nearest UK consulate or embassy.